4.4.2 - How to determine them?

 For an emission factor:

-If the emission factor (EF) comes from a database that uses uncertainties, the matrix must be reviewed or completed based on the information from the database.
+If the emission factor (EF) comes from a database that uses uncertainties, the matrix shall be taken from or completed using the information from the database.

-However, it may be that the organization uses an emission factor that is not entirely suited to the emission source considered.
-Thus, for organizations wishing to be more precise in their consideration of uncertainties, it may be relevant to adjust and reassess the ratings of the various characteristics originating from databases.
+However, the organisation may use an emission factor that is not fully adapted to the emission source considered.
+Thus, for organisations wishing to be more precise in their treatment of uncertainties, it may be relevant to adjust and re-evaluate the ratings of the various characteristics originating from databases.

-Example: The emission factor for a Spanish orange comes from a very high quality LCA, and all its ratings show "Very good".
-An organization that would use this emission factor for oranges from another country should ideally downgrade the rating associated with the "Geographical representativeness" characteristic.
+Example: The emission factor for a Spanish orange comes from a very high-quality LCA, and all its ratings show "Very good".
+An organisation using this emission factor for oranges from another country should ideally downgrade the rating associated with the "Geographical representativeness" characteristic.

-If the emission factor does not come from a database using uncertainties, the matrix must be established from the documentation provided on the EF.
-If no documentation is available, the ratings associated with the EF in the matrix should be low.
+If the emission factor does not come from a database using uncertainties, the matrix shall be established from the documentation provided on the EF.
+If no documentation is available, the ratings associated with the EF in the matrix shall be low.

-⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available at the end of the experimentation phase, in the appendix.
+⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available soon, in the annex.

-Guidance for completing the matrix for an emission factor is provided below.
+Guidance for completing the matrix for an emission factor is given below.

 For an activity data:

-For activity data (AD), the organization must assign a rating to the activity data used.
+For activity data (AD), the organisation shall assign a rating to the activity data used.

-Example: The organization's data is a number of kWh taken from the twelve invoices associated with the chosen temporal boundary.
-The organization assigns the rating "Very good" to this activity data.
+Example: The organisation's data is a number of kWh taken from the twelve invoices associated with the chosen temporal boundary.
+The organisation assigns the "Very good" rating to this activity data.

-However, for organizations wishing to be more precise in their consideration of uncertainties, it is possible, as for emission factors, to assign a rating to each of the five characteristics of the matrix.
+However, for organisations wishing to be more precise in their treatment of uncertainties, it is possible, as with emission factors, to assign a rating to each of the five characteristics of the matrix.

-⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available at the end of the experimentation phase, in the appendix.
+⏳[WIP] A practical example of completeness (qualitative and quantitative) of the uncertainty will be available soon, in the annex.

-🔎 Completed uncertainty matrices for standard collection methods will soon be available on the General Carbon Plan.
+🔎 Completed uncertainty matrices for typical collection methods will be available soon on the General Carbon Plan.

-Guidance for completing the matrix for activity data is provided below.
+Guidance for completing the matrix for an activity data is given below.

 Quantitative determination

-The quantitative determination of uncertainties does not require any additional effort from the organization.
-Bilan Carbone® tools use the qualitative determination of uncertainties to automatically arrive at this quantitative determination.
+The quantitative determination of uncertainties requires no additional effort from the organisation.
+Bilan Carbone® tools use the qualitative determination of uncertainties to automatically produce this quantitative determination.
 For this quantitative approach, it is assumed that the distribution laws of uncertainties are log-normal.

 The matrices obtained via the qualitative determination serve as the basis for the quantitative determination.
 Coefficients are associated with each quality for each characteristic according to the matrix below: